edonberishaa/BookStoreApp/README.md

 # BookStoreApp

 ## Overview
-BookStoreApp is a web application being developed using ASP.NET.
+BookStoreApp is a web application being developed using ASP.NET and Angular.
 The primary goal of this project is to create a comprehensive platform for managing and purchasing books.
 While the project is still in progress, significant steps have been taken towards building its core functionality.

 ## Current Features
 1. **User Interface:**